-At Mooney, all production and injection volumes are pipelined from a centralized site.
-Injection water for the ASP flood is sourced from a downhole saline sources, which is then softened prior to the ASP injection.
-Clean oil is pipelined from our central battery to a trucking terminal.
+At Mooney, all production and injection volumes are pipelined from a central battery to a trucking terminal.
 Produced water is pumped to deep well water disposal.
 Solution gas is captured, conserved and used to run IPC's facilities and downhole pumps.
-Surplus gas can be processed and sold through IPC's own infrastructure onto a third party pipeline system.